amonsalv/Amonsalv-AstroLink/README.md

 ## About The Project

-For a while I was thinking about how popular link pages have become, both for companies and individuals.
-I've never liked the "free" solutions that many companies provide where they self-promote on every page you create.

-That's exactly why I created AstroLinkHub!
-With this template you will be able to:
-- Create your very own links page for FREE.
-- Use the colors you want and give yourself all the credits for it.
-- And most importantly, update it very easily using JSON.
+AstroLinkHub allows you to create a customizable links page for free, using your preferred colors and credits.
+Easily update it using JSON.

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>

 ## Getting Started

-> [!IMPORTANT]
-> I'm glad to announce that this project is available on [Astro Themes!](https://astro.build/themes/details/astrolinkhub/) 🚀

 ### Prerequisites